musch711/CleanSweep/README.md

 To run the program, you can do so via the terminal.

-Change directory to CleanSweepWithMaven/CleanSweep
+Change directory to CleanSweep

 >> mvn clean
 >> mvn package

-Then copy/move the "floorplans" directory from the CleanSweepWithMaven/CleanSweep directory into "target" directory
+Then copy/move the "floorplans" directory from the CleanSweep directory into "target" directory

 >> cd target
 >> java -jar CleanSweep-1.jar